The Developer's Trust

 Demos for Contribution

-Create videos that walk through contributing.
-Host quickstarts on setting up a dev environment to lower the barrier to entry.
+Create videos that walk through how to contribute.
+Host quickstarts on setting up the dev environment and making a first pull request to lower the barrier to entry.

 Clearly Delineate Value

 Use video to explain the difference between open-source and commercial offerings.
-Focus commercial demos on problems faced by larger organizations.
+Focus commercial demos on enterprise-grade problems.

 Show, Don't Sell, the Upgrade Path

-Instead of a hard sell, create content showing how a project naturally graduates to the commercial version.
-Frame it as a success story.
+Instead of a hard sell, create content that shows how a growing team naturally graduates to the commercial version.
+Frame it as a success story, not a sales pitch.

 Case Study: InfluxDB's Hard-Learned Lesson